Looking for answers?

 Someone would need to be experiencing at least two of the following to be diagnosed with PCOS:

-If you suspect you might have PCOS, our at-home hormone and fertility test can give you a better insight into your hormones.
+If you suspect you might have PCOS, our advanced hormone and fertility test can give you a better insight into your hormones.
+Testing for testosterone is important in making a PCOS diagnosis as people with PCOS tend to have:

 PCOS can cause ovulation to become less frequent and unpredictable, which may make it more tricky to conceive.
 If ovulation doesn’t occur, there will be no egg to fertilise each month.